GranBan/granthbangard_ds_portfolio/Cricket T20 Win Probability Predictor/README.md

 **Temporal split.** Cricket has changed materially since 2008, scoring rates are higher, batting is more aggressive.
 A random split would let 2024 matches leak into training while 2010 matches sit in test.
 Filtered directly on `season`: train 2008-2024, test 2025-2026, with 2005-2007 dropped for insufficient T20 volume.

+> [!IMPORTANT]
+> The model uses a chronological train/test split (2008-2024 train, 2025-2026 test) to avoid temporal leakage.

 **Baseline before complexity.** Logistic Regression is trained first as a genuine benchmark (0.917 AUC on its own).
 XGBoost is justified as final model only because it beats that baseline on every metric measured.

 **Calibration.** Isotonic regression fit on top of XGBoost, verified visually with calibration curves rather than assumed correct.